evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 data_report.run(reference_data=adult_ref, current_data=adult_prod.iloc[0 : 100, :])
 ```

+{% hint style="info" %}
+**Defining the current dataset.** To specify which dataset you're evaluating, you pass it as the `current_dataset` inside the `run` method.
+In our example, we used a slice function `adult_prod.iloc[0 : 100, :]` to select the first 100 rows from the `adult_prod` dataset.
+In practice, you can simply pass your data batch: `current_data=your_batch_name`.
+{% endhint %}

 To send this Report to the Evidently Cloud, use the `add_report` method.

 ```python
 ws.add_report(project.id, data_report)
 ```

-{% hint style="info" %}
-**Defining the current dataset.** To specify which dataset you're evaluating, you pass it as the `current_dataset`  inside the `run` method.
-In our example, we used a slice function `adult_prod.iloc[0 : 100, :]` to select the first 100 rows from the `adult_prod` dataset.
-In practice, you can simply pass your complete data batch: `current_data=your_batch_name`.
-{% endhint %}

 You can now view the Report in the Evidently Cloud web app.
 Go to the "Reports" section via the left menu and click to open the first Report.
 You can also download it as an HTML or JSON.

 ## 5. Send multiple snapshots

-For production use, you can run evaluations like this on a regular schedule – for example, daily, hourly, or weekly – each time passing a new batch of data.
+For production use, you can run evaluations like this on a schedule – for example, daily, hourly, or weekly – each time passing a new batch of data.
 Once you have multiple snapshots in the Project, you can observe trends over time on a monitoring dashboard.

-To simulate production use, let’s create a script to compute multiple Reports, taking 100 rows per day:
+To simulate production use, let’s create a script to compute multiple Reports, taking 100 rows per "day":

 ```python
 def create_report(i: int):